It's our responsibility to make sure there are enough school places in Hertfordshire.

 It was announced in October 2016 that we had secured the site for the new school

-The school is scheduled to open in September 2017.
+The school opened in September 2017.

 A new housing development in the area means approximately 2,600 homes will be built.
 We want to build new secondary and primary school buildings to offer 180 secondary and 150 primary school places a year.